mike-grant/haaska/README.md

 - "Alexa, turn on evening scene"
 - "Alexa, turn off bedroom light"

+[@brusc](https://github.com/brusc) put together a good [video](https://www.youtube.com/watch?v=zZuwQ9spPkQ) which demonstrates haaska in action, and provides a walkthrough of the setup process.

 ## Setup

 1. Run `make` to build a deployable package of haaska.
 This will generate a `haaska.zip` file that you'll upload to AWS Lambda